electron/electronjs.org-old/_docs/api/menu.md

 </script>
 ```

 ## Notes on macOS Application Menu

-macOS has a completely different style of application menu from Windows and Linux.
+macOS has a completely different style of application menu from Windows and
+Linux.
 Here are some notes on making your app's menu more native-like.

 ### Standard Menus

-On macOS there are many system-defined standard menus, like the `Services` and `Windows` menus.
-To make your menu a standard menu, you should set your menu's `role` to one of following and Electron will recognize them and make them become standard menus:
+On macOS there are many system-defined standard menus, like the `Services` and
+`Windows` menus.
+To make your menu a standard menu, you should set your menu's
+`role` to one of following and Electron will recognize them and make them
+become standard menus:

 * `window`
 * `help`
 * `services`

 ### Standard Menu Item Actions

-macOS has provided standard actions for some menu items, like `About xxx`, `Hide xxx`, and `Hide Others`.
-To set the action of a menu item to a standard action, you should set the `role` attribute of the menu item.
+macOS has provided standard actions for some menu items, like `About xxx`,
+`Hide xxx`, and `Hide Others`.
+To set the action of a menu item to a standard
+action, you should set the `role` attribute of the menu item.

 ### Main Menu's Name

-On macOS the label of the application menu's first item is always your app's name, no matter what label you set.
-To change it, modify your app bundle's `Info.plist` file.
-See [About Information Property List Files](https://developer.apple.com/library/ios/documentation/general/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) for more information.
+On macOS the label of the application menu's first item is always your app's
+name, no matter what label you set.
+To change it, modify your app bundle's
+`Info.plist` file.
+See
+[About Information Property List Files][AboutInformationPropertyListFiles]
+for more information.

-## Setting Menu for Specific Browser Window (_Linux_ _Windows_)
+## Setting Menu for Specific Browser Window (*Linux* *Windows*)

-The [`setMenu` method](https://github.com/electron/electron/blob/master/docs/api/browser-window.md#winsetmenumenu-linux-windows) of browser windows can set the menu of certain browser windows.
+The [`setMenu` method][setMenu] of browser windows can set the menu of certain
+browser windows.

 ## Menu Item Position

-You can make use of `position` and `id` to control how the item will be placed when building a menu with `Menu.buildFromTemplate`.
+You can make use of `position` and `id` to control how the item will be placed
+when building a menu with `Menu.buildFromTemplate`.

-The `position` attribute of `MenuItem` has the form `[placement]=[id]`, where `placement` is one of `before`, `after`, or `endof` and `id` is the unique ID of an existing item in the menu:
+The `position` attribute of `MenuItem` has the form `[placement]=[id]`, where
+`placement` is one of `before`, `after`, or `endof` and `id` is the unique ID of
+an existing item in the menu:

 * `before` - Inserts this item before the id referenced item.
+If the
-If the referenced item doesn't exist the item will be inserted at the end of the menu.
+  referenced item doesn't exist the item will be inserted at the end of
+  the menu.
 * `after` - Inserts this item after id referenced item.
-If the referenced item doesn't exist the item will be inserted at the end of the menu.
+If the referenced
+  item doesn't exist the item will be inserted at the end of the menu.
-*   `endof` - Inserts this item at the end of the logical group containing the id referenced item (groups are created by separator items).
-If the referenced item doesn't exist, a new separator group is created with the given id and this item is inserted after that separator.
+* `endof` - Inserts this item at the end of the logical group containing
+  the id referenced item (groups are created by separator items).
+If
+  the referenced item doesn't exist, a new separator group is created with
+  the given id and this item is inserted after that separator.

-When an item is positioned, all un-positioned items are inserted after it until a new item is positioned.
-So if you want to position a group of menu items in the same location you only need to specify a position for the first item.
+When an item is positioned, all un-positioned items are inserted after
+it until a new item is positioned.
+So if you want to position a group of
+menu items in the same location you only need to specify a position for
+the first item.

 ### Examples